sequana/resources/sequanix/gene_regulation.rst

 For homer software, follow the instructions here : http://homer.ucsd.edu/homer/introduction/install.html

-.. warning:: Be careful, the python version used for MACS2 and Homer must be 2.7!
+**Warning** Be careful, the python version used for MACS2 and Homer must be 2.7!